-The Plan was administered by the Public Employees Benefits Agency (PEBA) until December 31, 2023.
-Effective January 1, 2024, Plannera Pensions and Benefits (Plannera) began managing the Plan.
-As per Order in Council #627-2023, the Province of Saskatchewan authorized PEBA to delegate the administration of the Plan to Plannera.
+The Plan is administered by Plannera Pensions and Benefits (Plannera).
+As per Order in Council #194-2024, the Province of Saskatchewan authorized the Public Employees Benefits Agency to delegate the administration of the Plan to Plannera.

 Administration of the Liquor Board Superannuation Plan is carried out in conjunction with similar plans administered by Plannera.